NetDiver-OSS/NetAM/docs/usage/index.md

 ![vlan_view](img/vlans/vlans_view.png)

-In this page, you can see all of your section using your vlan.
+On this page, you can see all sections using a chosen vlan.

 ## Vlan edit